- Home/

 While dishwashers offer convenience and efficiency, some people still swear by the traditional hand-washing method.
 Let’s examine the facts before choosing.

-A dishwasher is essentially a life-saving appliance for many as it speeds up the task of cleaning dishes.
+A dishwasher, whether it's an integrated or freestanding dishwasher, is essentially a life-saving appliance for many as it speeds up the task of cleaning dishes.

 At its core, it’s an automated machine specifically engineered to clean dishes, cutlery, and occasionally other kitchenware with little to no need for physical scrubbing or manual labour.
-Simply load it with dirty dishes, add detergent, select the appropriate cleaning cycle, and it does all the hard work for you.
+Simply load it with dirty dishes, add a dishwasher powder or tablet, select the appropriate cleaning cycle, and it does all the hard work for you.

 Inside, the dishes are sprayed with jets of hot water mixed with detergent.
 This ensures a thorough clean that’s difficult to achieve manually.